 The fastest way to lose a holiday sale is to leave any room for misinterpretation.
 Specifically, we mean not clearly communicating to your customers how the sale works, what it’s for, and how they can benefit from it.
-If your promotion has a manual discount code, prominently display it and have a clear field where it can be entered before collecting payment.
+The sale can work however your experience manager is set-up, but UX best practices include clarity no matter what.

 If your promotion automatically triggers based on the cart, make sure there’s a message confirming the trigger and that users know which or how many items will make that happen.
 Even momentary confusion on the part of the consumer can result in a lost sale, so take steps to ensure your holiday promotions are clean and easily understood.